Pseudoscience

 The stated mechanism for EFT is to tap on acupuncture points to stimulate the bodies natural spirit energy field which will heal your mind and body without the use of medications.
 Some EFT websites claim that this makes EFT an ancient technique.

-As covered in acupuncture, these energy fields and channels doesn’t exist and has been thoroughly debunked.
+As covered in acupuncture, these energy fields and channels doesn’t exist.
+These ideas have been thoroughly debunked.

 Quality Research